htjb/globalemu/docs/source/tutorial.rst

 for the neural network.
 It also saves some files used for normalisation in the ``base_dir`` so that when evaluating the network the inputs and outputs can be properly dealt with.

+By default the network subtracts and astrophysics free baseline from the models and resamples the signals at a higher rate in regions of high variation across the training data.
+Both of these pre-processing techniques are detailed in the `globalemu` MNRAS preprint.
+Users can prevent this happening by passing the kwargs `AFB=False` and `resampling=False` to `process()` if required.

 Once pre-processing has been performed we can train our network with the ``nn()`` function in ``globalemu.network``.